 How to Paint a Christmas Tree In a Few Easy Steps

-1. If your tree has lights, cover them with masking tape.
+If your Christmas tree has lights, cover them with masking tape.

 Removing the tape from the lights took the longest.
 This is when children like my daughter who love a good task, come in handy!
 After a while, my helper moved on to playing with her Barbies.
 I would say it took a good 30-40 minutes to take off all of that tape by myself.

-3. Let the tree completely dry, remove the tape and start decorating.
+Let the tree completely dry, remove the tape, and start decorating.

 You can see the paint in this close-up photo along with a few of my DIY ornaments.